 Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928)

-Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928) first commander of what became known as the British South Africa Company Police wrote a series of letters to his mother – summaries of those written between April to October 1890 are reproduced below for the first time along with some of Pennefather’s watercolours and sketches drawn on the march.
+Lieutenant-Colonel Edward Graham Pennefather (1850 – 1828) first commander of what became known as the British South Africa Company Police wrote a series of letters to his mother – summaries of those written between April to October 1890 are reproduced below from the National Archives of Zimbabwe with some of Pennefather’s watercolours and sketches drawn as the Pioneer Column progressed on its march.

 Pennefather’s early military career

 The best source of biographical detail on Edward Pennefather is from Col. A.S.
-Hickman’s Men who made Rhodesia, but I have augmented these notes with information from other sources.
+Hickman’s Men who made Rhodesia, but I have augmented these notes with information from other sources listed below.

-He was the son of the Reverend William Pennefather, Rector of Callan, Co.
+Edward was the son of the Reverend William Pennefather, Rector of Callan, Co.
 Kilkenny, and his wife Ann, a daughter of General the Hon.
-John Broderick and the only son with five sisters.
+John Broderick.
 Born in 1850, Pennefather received a commission as a Sub-Lieutenant in 1873 in the 6th Inniskilling Dragoons.
 In 1881 the Regiment, en route to India, was diverted to Natal, but arrived too late to take part in the first Boer War; instead, the Regiment went into camp at Pinetown, Natal, and this remained its station for many years.
 He was promoted to Captain on 18 June 1881 and, with the rest of his Regiment, gained experience of African conditions through service in Zululand in 1883 and 1884.

 Plans for the occupation of Mashonaland were maturing during 1888 – 1889

-The Pioneer Corps at Grobelar’s Drift Camp were about forty kilometres to the east of the main BSA Company training camp at Macloutsie, a kilometre from the Matlaputla stream.
+Recruitment continued at the main BSA Company’s Police training camp at Macloutsie, a kilometre from the Matlaputla stream in present-day Botswana.
 In May 1890, when Capt.
 A.G.
-Leonard (E Troop) arrived, training was at maximum intensity and the camp soon grew significantly and served as a training ground, supply and communications centre.
+Leonard (E Troop) arrived, training was at maximum intensity under Pennefather.
+The camp soon grew significantly and served as a training ground, supply and communications centre.
 On the left of the road were the Bechuanaland Border Police (BBP) Troops under Major Raleigh Grey; between the two camps was Fort Matlaputla capable of holding 200 men.
+The Pioneer Corps camp at Fort Cecil was about forty kilometres away to the south-west.

-This period of intensive organization and training was followed by an inspection by General Paul Methuen, commanding the Imperial Forces in South Africa, to determine the general efficiency of the combined force of the Pioneer Corps now teamed up with the BSA Company Police at Grobelar’s Drift Camp , again a requirement of Sir Henry Loch who feared the disastrous political consequences of the force being crushed by the amaNdebele.
+This period of intensive organization and training was followed by an inspection by General Paul Methuen, commanding the Imperial Forces in South Africa, to determine the general efficiency of the force, again a requirement of Sir Henry Loch who feared the disastrous political consequences of the Pioneer Column being crushed by the amaNdebele.

-General Methuen’s inspection on 23 – 24 June 1890 began with a march-past, then 30 ox-wagons were driven two miles out of the camp and a laager formed and an imaginary amaNdebele attack mounted.
+Camp Cecil was abandoned on 7 June 1890 and the Pioneers teamed up with the BSA Company’s Police.
+General Methuen carried out an inspection on 23 – 24 June 1890 with a march-past, then 30 ox-wagons were driven two miles out of the camp and a laager formed and an imaginary amaNdebele attack mounted.
 William Harvey Brown wrote: “The roaring of the cannon, the barking and rattling of the machine-guns and rifles, and the general din and clamour were enough to excite even the veterans.”
 Methuen gave his approval of the force and permission for the march to take place.

 A Troop under Capt.
-Heyman left Fort Matlaputla first, followed by B and C Troops with D and E Troops being temporarily left behind, Fort Tuli being reached on 1 July.
-Pennefather had previously written to Frank Johnson criticising his proposed layout of Fort Tuli and advising him to use the BSA Company Police in its construction; an earlier letter had been critical of Johnson’s preparations for Lord Methuen’s’ inspection.
+Heyman left Fort Matlaputla on the 27 June with B and C Troops moving out on 6 July 1890 with D and E Troops temporarily left behind.
+Just prior on the 4 July Pennefather wrote to Frank Johnson criticising his proposed layout of Fort Tuli and advising him to use the BSA Company’s Police in its construction; a previous letter had been critical of Johnson’s preparations for Lord Methuen’s inspection.

 This criticism won Pennefather few friends.
 Capt.
 Leonard compared Lord Methuen very favourably with Pennefather: “A leader for whom one would sacrifice anything, and such a contrast to Pennefather, who is noisy, discourteous, and loses the little head he has on every possible occasion, and when he has lost it, it takes him all his time to find it again.”